Yuva-I/AI---Term-Project---Final-Submission/README.md

 ## Methods we used
 We have rescaled the resolution of the game output and grayscaled the screen for faster and easy processing on local machine.

+## Evaluation and Metrics
+We can check average reward at the end of each episode, enemy health, and score using info function and can get performance visualization for each model while it is learning using tensorboard.

+## User Feedback
+We welcome your feedback!
+If you encounter issues or have suggestions, please create an issue.

+## License
+This project is licensed under the MIT License.